ClearFox logoClearFox

 5. 5

 Then register the HTTPS redirect URIs in your OAuth provider console (Google Cloud Console or Azure Portal).
-The URIs are shown in Admin → OAuth Accounts.
+Both URIs are shown in Admin → OAuth when the provider is in “My own OAuth app” mode; the SSO tab shows the sign-in URI separately.

 Google OAuth Setup